Santandersecurityresearch/QuantumRNG/README.md

 # Who Is Behind It?

-QuantumRNG was developed by the Dr. Mark Carney [@largeCardinal](https://twitter.com/LargeCardinal) of the Santander Cyber Security Research, who are:
+QuantumRNG was developed by the Dr. Mark Carney [@largeCardinal](https://twitter.com/LargeCardinal) of Santander Cyber Security Research